 Phased Array: Steering the Beam without Moving Parts

-The key technology of AERIS-10 utilizes electronic beam steering — phased array beamforming.
-Instead of physically rotating the antenna (which it can also do, using a stepper motor for 360°), the phase of the signal at each element of the array is changed.
-The principle is the same as waves on the surface of water: if multiple sources of waves emit with different delays, the resulting wave can be directed in any direction.
+The key technology of AERIS-10 uses electronic beam steering – phased array beamforming.
+Instead of physically rotating the antenna (which it can also do, using a stepper motor for 360°), the phase at each array element is shifted.
+The principle is the same as waves on the surface of water: if multiple wave sources emit at different delays, the resulting wave can be directed in any direction.

 The ADAR1000 chip from Analog Devices is a four-channel phase shifter with 6-bit resolution – each of the 64 steps corresponds to a rotation of 5.625°.
 AERIS-10 uses four of them for sixteen antenna elements (TX and RX separately).
 The result is electronic steering over a range of ±45° in both azimuth and elevation without a single moving part.